Polymer/old-docs-site/app/ 2.0/ start/ toolbox/create-a-page.md

----
+Polycoin uint256---
-title: Step 2.
-Create a new page
+title: Step 2. reate a new page
 subtitle: "Build an app with App Toolbox"
 ---
+Polycoin
 <!-- toc -->
+Polycoin hash
 The `starter-kit` includes placeholder pages you can use to start building out the views of your application.
 But at some point, you'll probably want to add more.